Diamond Engagement Rings: The Complete Guide to Choosing Your Ring

 1. Prioritising Carat Weight Over Cut Quality

 The most common mistake.
 People fixate on carats because it is easy to compare.
 But a beautifully cut smaller diamond will always look better than a poorly cut larger one.
 Cut determines brilliance, fire, and sparkle.
 Everything else is secondary.
+If you want to understand the grading system itself, see our explainer on what a diamond carat actually is, alongside gold purity.

 2. Ignoring Your Partner's Actual Style